-- 1. The distributor or seller contractually assumed one of the manufacturer's duties to manufacture, design, or provide warnings or instructions regarding the product. - 2.
-Neither the manufacturer nor its insurer is subject to service of process within this state. - 3.
-A court determines that the claimant would not be able to enforce a judgment against the manufacturer or its insurer.
+1. The distributor or seller contractually assumed one of the manufacturer's duties to manufacture, design, or provide warnings or instructions regarding the product.

+2. Neither the manufacturer nor its insurer is subject to service of process within this state.

+3. A court determines that the claimant could not enforce a judgment against the manufacturer or its insurer.

-The bill requires the dismissal of the distributor or seller as defendants in an action if the manufacturer or its insurer submits itself to the jurisdiction of the court in which the suit is pending.
+The bill requires the dismissal of the distributor or seller as a defendant in an action if the manufacturer or its insurer submits itself to the jurisdiction of the court in which the suit is pending.